 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Low-Carb Fried Cabbage with Bacon is a good side dish for any low-glycemic or low-carb diet, especially Keto.
+Fried Cabbage with Bacon is a good side dish for any low-glycemic or low-carb diet, especially Keto.
 You can adjust the amount of bacon depending on what kind of eating plan you’re following or your preference.
 Bacon is not allowed for the original South Beach Diet, but you could make this with turkey bacon if you like, and that would be SBD approved.

 Find More Recipes Like This One: